-Other than ‘strategy’, ‘insight’ is one of the most over- and mis-used words in agency world.
-There’s a difference between ‘I’ve found some stuff’ and ‘I’ve found an insight’.
-Insights are unspoken human truths, truths the subconscious recognises when it sees them.
+Insights are unspoken human truths, truths the subconscious recognizes when it sees them.
 Often, insights are the arsenal of comedians and poets.
-A lot of creatives look up jokes about particular issues as inspiration for their ideas for this reason.
+For this reason, many creatives look up jokes about particular issues as inspiration for their ideas.

 Step 4: Brand or product truth

-When you’re exploring this, challenge yourself to use different language – but, again, make it short.
-And also look for what you don’t have that others do – sometimes there’s something unique and motivating there.
-For example, one pet product I was working on wasn’t a scheduled poison – it was really the only thing unique and motivating about it.
-We couldn’t claim it publicly but it led to our brand idea.
+Also look for what you don’t have that others do – sometimes there’s something unique and motivating there.
+For example, one pet product I worked on wasn’t a scheduled poison – it was the only thing unique and motivating about it.
+We couldn’t claim it in public but the absence of something led to our brand idea.